TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Settings: split Gameplay tab into HUD and Rendering (or idk name it somehow else)
+- Editor: Fix lighting inconsistency between with and without FOV
+    - Seen on shooting range with wood material
+    - we'll use vent for the tutorial

 - recheck what happens if missing arena is chosen, afaik it chose de_jedrula still and reported hash of 0

 - Editor: Grouping.